 Awards

-Howey was part of the reporting team that was named a 2024 Pulitzer Prize finalist and a 2024 Goldsmith Prize for Investigative Reporting finalist for Unfettered Power: Mississippi Sheriffs, a series for Mississippi Today and The New York Times.
+Howey was part of the reporting team that was named a 2024 Pulitzer Prize finalist and a 2024 Goldsmith Prize for Investigative Reporting finalist for Unfettered Power: Mississippi Sheriffs, a series about abuse of power by sheriff’s departments for Mississippi Today and The New York Times.

 He also won a 2020 SPJ Excellence in Journalism Award for his reporting on San Francisco’s response to homelessness during the onset of the pandemic, and was a producer on the CalMatters reporting team that won third place at the 2020 Best of the West journalism awards for a series on a proposed law that would have been the strictest police shooting law in the country.